About the Canadian Coast Guard College

 Marine propulsion plant simulator

-The marine propulsion plant simulator replicates a typical engine room and control room that would be found on board any Coast Guard vessel.
-You’ll learn:
+The marine propulsion plant simulator replicates a typical engine and control rooms of a Coast Guard vessel.
+You'll learn:

 - watch-keeping routines

-- how to monitor the performance of ships systems, such as:
+- monitoring the performance of ship's systems, including:

 - pumps